marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

 has a negative form beginning :samp:`-Wno-` to turn off warnings; for example, :option:`-Wno-implicit`.
 This manual lists only one of the two forms, whichever is not the default.
-For further language-specific options also refer to C++ Dialect Options and Objective-C and Objective-C++ Dialect Options.
+For further language-specific options also refer to :ref:`objective-c-and-objective-c++-dialect-options`.
 Additional warnings can be produced by enabling the static analyzer;
 See :ref:`static-analyzer-options`.